davidcalhoun/davidbcalhoun.com/src/content/posts/2012-08-10-more-fun-with-webkit-pseudoelements-webkit-search-cancel-button-or-pseudoclass-inception.md

 ---
-title: 'More fun with WebKit pseudoelements: -webkit-search-cancel-button (or: Pseudoclass Inception)'
+title: "More fun with WebKit pseudoelements: -webkit-search-cancel-button (or: Pseudoclass Inception)"
 date: 2012-08-10
 comments: true
 author: David
 layout: post
 aliases:
   - /2012/more-fun-with-webkit-pseudoelements-webkit-search-cancel-button-or-pseudoclass-inception/
 tags:
   - css
   - webkit
   - pseudoelements
   - webdev
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 ### Introduction

-***UPDATE*** 2016: this appears to have even less support than before, and it's not recommended to be used on a production site.
+**_UPDATE_** 2016: this appears to have even less support than before, and it's not recommended to be used on a production site.
 Use a helper JS library instead.</p>

 (check out the **[Demo][1]**)